ulupo/giotto-ph/paper/paper.md

 the library is non-zero.
 \label{fig:gph_vs_ripser_1.2}](giotto_vs_ripser1.2.svg){width=80%}

-\autoref{fig:scaling} shows the scaling of *giotto-ph* when increasing the number of worker threads.
-Scaling is different for each dataset due to the variable number of apparent and emergent pairs as well as the dimension parameter used.
-Observe that the larger the number of points in the dataset, the better the scaling.
-Similar effects are visible for datasets in which when the maximal homology dimension to compute is higher.

-As seen above for run-times versus *Ripser v1.2*, for scaling, too, the least favourable results are obtained on datasets such as `sphere3` and `sphere3`, in which both the size and maximum homology dimension to compute are small.

-![Scaling of *giotto-ph* when increasing the number of threads.
-This figure is similar to \autoref{fig:gph_vs_ripser_1.2} because in a single thread configuration *giotto-ph* performs very similarly to *Ripser v1.2*.
-\label{fig:scaling}](giotto_speedup.svg){width=80%}

 According to our measurements reported in Figure \autoref{fig:moro}, our implementation outperforms Morozov and Nigmetov's proof-of-concept implementation [@morozov2020lock] in most cases, and most noticeably when